 Undistributed capital gains.
 Include on line 7, column (f), the amount from box 1a of Form 2439.
-This represents the estate's or trust's share of the undistributed long-term capital gains of the regulated investment company (mutual fund) or real estate investment
+This represents the estate's or trust's share of the undistributed long-term capital gains of the regulated investment company (mutual fund) or real estate investment trust.

 Include on line 7, column (g), the amount, if any, from box 1b of Form 2439.
-If there is an amount in box 1c of Form 2439, include that amount on line 4 of the Qualified 5-Year Gain Worksheet on page 33 if you are required to complete line 27 of Schedule D. If there is an amount in box 1d of Form 2439, include that amount on line 11 of the Unrecaptured Section 1250 Gain Worksheet on page 31 if you are required to complete column (2) of Schedule D, line 15b.
-If there is an amount in box 1e of Form 2439, see Exclusion of Gain on Qualified Small Business Stock (Section 1202) on page 29.
+If there is an amount in box 1c of Form 2439, include that amount on line 5 of the Qualified 5-Year Gain Worksheet on this page if you are required to complete line 15c, column (2) of Schedule D. If there is an amount in box 1d of Form 2439, include that amount on line 11 of the Unrecaptured Section 1250 Gain Worksheet on page 33 if you are required to complete line 15d, column (2) of Schedule D. If there is an amount in box 1e of Form 2439, see Exclusion of Gain on Qualified Small Business Stock (Section 1202) on page 30.